aangelone2/byp-cpp/README.md

 ```

 re-generates the documentation in html format in the
-`html/` directory. [index.html](html/index.html) is the
+`html/` directory, which can be accessed by opening in a
-corresponding main page.
+web browser the `html/index.html` page.

-The [dialect](@ref BasicYAML) page contains information
+The `dialect` page contains information on the
-on the specifications of the YAML dialect parsed by the
+specifications of the YAML dialect parsed by the
 library.